Hafez al-Assad

-After the 1963 coup, the new leadership appointed Assad as the commander of the Syrian Air Force.
-In February 1966 Assad participated in a second coup, which toppled the traditional leaders of the Ba'ath Party.
-Assad was appointed defence minister by the new government.
-Four years later Assad initiated a third coup, which ousted Marxist regime of Salah Jadid, and appointed himself as leader of Syria.
-Assad imposed various changes to the Ba'athist foreign policy after seizing power, such as abandoning Salah Jadid's policy of exporting "socialist revolution" and strengthening Syria's foreign relations with countries that his predecessor had deemed "reactionary".
-Assad made an alliance with the Soviet Union and the Eastern Bloc during the Cold War in return for support against Israel, while keeping ties with many Western European & Gulf Arabian countries.
-While he officially kept the pan-Arab concept of unifying the Arab world into one “Arab nation” as he termed it, such as being part of the Federation of Arab Republics, he sought to paint Syria as the defender of the Palestinians against Israel.
+After the 1963 coup, the new leadership appointed Assad as the commander of the Syrian Arab Air Force.
+In February 1966, Assad participated in a second coup, which toppled the leaders of the Ba'ath Party.
+Assad was appointed defense minister by the new government.
+Four years later Assad initiated a third coup, which ousted the quasi-Marxist regime of Salah Jadid, and appointed himself as leader of Syria.
+Assad imposed various changes to the Ba'athist foreign policy after seizing power, such as abandoning Jadid's policy of exporting "socialist revolution" and strengthening Syria's foreign relations with countries that his predecessor had deemed reactionary.
+Assad made alliances with the Soviet Union and the Eastern Bloc during the Cold War in return for among other things, opposing Israel, while maintaining ties with some Western European and Gulf states.
+While he officially kept the pan-Arab concept of unifying the Arab world into one "Arab nation" as he termed it, such as being part of the Federation of Arab Republics, he sought to paint Syria as the defender of the Palestinians against Israel, though his support for the Palestinians, particularly the PLO in Lebanon, was weak.

 Assad quickly consolidated his power.
-Right after Nasser’s death, he sought to reconciliate Syria with the other Arab countries, which have been harmed under Jadid’s rule.
-He also tried to form new ties with countries from both camps in the Cold War.
-As a result, he got economic support from OPEC members during the Oil embargo, as a show of support to his war against Israel in 1973, the October War.
-While Syria remained a one-party system, Ba'athist decision-making authority that had previously been collegial was reduced in favour of empowering the president’s absolute control over the country.
-To maintain his personalistic rule, a cult of personality centred on Assad and his family was created by the president and the Ba'ath party.
-Assad ordered an Arabization campaign on Kurdish areas of Syria and started intervention in Lebanon in 1976, which resulted in the Syrian occupation of Lebanon.
-During his rule, his regime crushed an Islamist uprising led by the Syrian Muslim Brotherhood rebels through a series of crackdowns culminating in the Hama massacre, which led to two thirds of the city of Hama being destroyed.
-His regime was accused of numerous human rights violations, including opening prison death camps.
+Following the death of Gamal Abdel Nasser, the leader of Egypt, Assad sought to reconcile Syrian relations with other Arab countries, that were weakened by Jadid.
+He also tried to form new ties with countries from both sides in the Cold War.
+Syria received economic support from OPEC members during the 1973 oil embargo, in part for his hostility toward Israel in the 1973 Yom Kippur War.
+While Syria remained a one-party system, Ba'athist decision-making authority that had attempted to be collegial was eliminated in favor of absolute Presidential control of the country.
+To maintain his rule, a cult of personality centered on Assad and his family was created by the president and the Ba'ath party.
+Assad ordered an Arabization campaign of the Kurdish areas of Syria.
+Syria then invaded Lebanon with 30,000 troops in 1976, which resulted in the Syrian occupation of Lebanon.
+The Lebanon Invasion and occupation was an attempt to back the weakened Maronite Christians against the Palestine Liberation Organization (whom he previously claimed to back), and other far left militias.
+During his rule, his regime crushed an Islamist uprising led by the Syrian Muslim Brotherhood through a series of crackdowns that culminated in the Hama massacre, which led to two thirds of the city of Hama being destroyed.
+His regime committed numerous human rights violations, including the massacres of 30,000 men, women and children in Hama alone.